cljdoc/cljdoc-analyzer/README.md

 ### Notes about this fork

 - Focused on extracting structured data (EDN) from jars.
-- Any writing-related (HTML etc.) dependencies have been removed, code is kept to keep diff to mainline manageable.
+- Any writing-related (HTML etc.) dependencies have been removed.
+- Any remaining unused files are kept only to keep diff to mainline manageable.
 - Various tweaks have been done to align the results of Clojure and ClojureScript analysis.